saguileran/arkanjo/parser/README.md

 The output start with a number n, the number of comparations made by the tool.

-The following n lines of the output has two strings s,t and a number s, a pair of files compared and  the similarity between them.
+The following n lines of the output has two strings s,t and a decimal number SIMILARITY, a pair of files compared and  the similarity between them.

 The list of comparations of the output is sorted by similarity in decending order.